aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 That research group since has inspired many other research groups around the world to replicate their findings, and indeed others groups have also replicated their findings, so much so that there are now conferences dedicated to studying non-specific effects of vaccines.

-Both sides of the debate only look at only their side of the opposite findings with dead-virus vs live-virus vaccines.
+Both sides of the debate only look at only their side of the opposite findings with non-live vs live-virus vaccines.
-RFK Jr routinely cites the studies showing that dead-virus vaccines like DTP are associated with non-specific adverse effects, while failing to ackowledge that the same research group found non-specific beneficial effects of live-virus vaccines like MMR.
-On the flipside, Paul Offit and Peter Hotez completely ignore the large body of research showing that dead-virus vaccines like DTP are associated with deleterious effects.
+RFK Jr routinely cites the studies showing that non-live vaccines like DTP are associated with non-specific adverse effects, while failing to ackowledge that the same research group found non-specific beneficial effects of live-virus vaccines like MMR.
+On the flipside, Paul Offit and Peter Hotez completely ignore the large body of research showing that non-live vaccines like DTP are associated with deleterious effects.

 Sometimes, they even misrepresent papers to make their claim: I will show one example.